SkillsUSA Instructors Honored for Teaching Excellence

-Harbor Freight Tools for Schools is a program of The Smidt Foundation, established by Harbor Freight Tools owner and founder Eric Smidt, to advance excellent skilled trades education in public high schools across America.
+Harbor Freight Tools for Schools is a program of The Smidt Foundation, established by Harbor Freight Tools owner and founder Eric Smidt, to advance excellent skilled trades education in U.S. public high schools.
 With a deep respect for the dignity of these fields and for the intelligence and creativity of people who work with their hands, Harbor Freight Tools for Schools aims to drive a greater understanding of and investment in skilled trades education, believing that access to quality skilled trades education gives high school students pathways to graduation, opportunity, good jobs and a workforce our country needs.
 Harbor Freight Tools is a major supporter of the Harbor Freight Tools for Schools program.
-For more information, visit www.harborfreighttoolsforschools.org.
+For more information, visit: www.harborfreighttoolsforschools.org.